FlowFuse/website/src/blog/2023/08/open-source-is-a-tier-not-competition.md

 In the traditional sense, the prospective customer is right.
 By the definition, a customer **buys** goods or services by exchanging it for **money**.
 For FlowFuse’s open-source edition, which is free as in beer and free as in speech, no money changes hands.
-It can be installed an run by anyone.
-Once the software is being installed and used, For FlowFuse we consider we've gained a new customer.
+It can be installed and run by anyone.
+Once the software is being installed and used, we consider we've gained a new customer.
 There’s an agreement in place, the Apache 2.0 license, and value is obtained by the customer.
 The only missing component compared to an ‘ordinary’ sale is the lack of money from the customer to FlowFuse.
 The fact that no monetary value is exchanged, like the situation where a customer picks the competitor, doesn’t make the open source tier competition.
-Just a free tier.
+It is just a free tier.

 Another reason it's really a tier is that the core of the product is the same.
-In many open-core products, the path to upgrade from the openly licenced product to the paid tier is much alike customers are used to on SaaS models.
+In many open-core products, the path to upgrade from the open source license product to the paid tier is much alike customers are used to on SaaS models.
 In the reals of self-managed software that's mostly uploading a license and  at times a few configuration steps.

 Furthermore, the open tier is a tier as the customer choses to not adopt all capabilities.
 They're leaving value on the table.
-Either this is because it's not quite clear what the value obtained is and if the price for the higher tiers provides enough business value to warrant the expense.
-Or the adoption journey for the customer doesn't require the fully featured tiers yet.
+Either this is because it's not quite clear what the value is and if  the higher tiers provides enough business value to warrant the expense.
+Or the adoption journey for the customer doesn't yet require the full featured tiers.
+In
-The customer considers what they cannot adopt at the time, or indefinitely.
-In FlowFuse’s case support is provided through our community forum and features like SSO/HA among others aren’t available either.
+FlowFuse’s case support is provided through our community forum and features like SSO/HA among others aren’t available either.